Hosting and bandwidth provided by MacAce.net.

 External Differences

-The iPod shuffle 2nd Generation and 4th Generation models both have "clickable ring buttons" (previous track, next track, volume up, volume down, play/pause) on the body of the players themselves whereas the iPod shuffle 3rd Generation has an awkward three button controller -- volume up, volume down, and "action" (which varies depending on the number and duration of clicks) -- integrated with the headphone cable.
+The iPod shuffle 2nd Generation -- which was sold from 2006 until 2009 -- and 4th Generation -- the original, 2012, and 2015 models alike -- have "clickable ring buttons" (previous track, next track, volume up, volume down, play/pause) on the body of the players themselves whereas the iPod shuffle 3rd Generation has an awkward three button controller -- volume up, volume down, and "action" (which varies depending on the number and duration of clicks) -- integrated with the headphone cable.

-However, the 4th Generation model has a new button on the top that when pressed speaks the names of songs, artists, and playlists as well as "Genius Mixes," borrowing the helpful "VoiceOver" feature introduced with the 3rd Generation.
+However, the 4th Generation model adds another button on the top that when pressed speaks the names of songs, artists, and playlists as well as "Genius Mixes," borrowing the helpful "VoiceOver" feature introduced with the 3rd Generation.

 Photo Credit: Apple, Inc. (From Left — 2nd, 3rd, 4th Generation iPod shuffle)